Welcome to LifeStyle© 1989-2020

 This is only a very short Biography.
 For the more interested person there exist a very interesting book-long Biography at Request only.

 G.Y.
-Land, AIAA - Former Professor at GAK Academy.
+Land, AIAA - Former Professor at GAK Academy, Acra, GA, West-Africa

-Gordon Yarden Land was born in Germany where he lived during World War 2.
+Gordon Yarden Land© was born in Germany where he lived during World War 2.
 His mother the Jewess Sophie Henriette Land was of Bohemian origin.
-In 19 th Century most of the Gordon's Bohemian family had migrated to the UK and the USA.
+In 19 th Century, most of Gordon's Bohemian family had migrated to the UK and the USA.
 G.Y.
 Land is a Grand Nephew of Edwin Herbert Land (1909-1991).
 Land lost his family when he was three days old as to the Nazi prosecutions of Jews and racism.
-As an orphan for four years he was adopted by a French-Dutch family and lived in Europe in a multicultural and multilingual family.
+As an orphan for four years, he was adopted by a French-Dutch family and lived in Europe in a multicultural and multilingual family.

 After passing his HSC and a Bachelor of Commerce degree Gordon Land worked within the Management Sector of Philips Head Office and later also at General Electric.
 His love was sciences and especially astrophysics.
 Gordon Land furthered himself by undertaking studies at the University of Strasbourg, France and Basel.
 Switzerland in physics and his hobby linguistics.